People accused of shooting fireworks at family arrested in Sarpy County

-A group of people said to have shot fireworks at a family near 132nd and Harrison Streets on the Fourth of July have been arrested, Sarpy County officials said Wednesday.
+A group of people said to have shot fireworks at a family near 132nd and Harrison Streets on the Fourth of July have been arrested.

-At a press conference at the Sheriff's Office in Papillion, officials announced the arrests of a 40-year-old man, a 37-year-old woman and the woman's 18-year-old son.
+At a press conference July 20 at the Sarpy County Sheriff’s Office in Papillion, officials announced the arrests of a 40-year-old man, a 37-year-old woman and the woman’s 18-year-old son.
 An 11-year-old and a 13-year-old thought to have been involved also have been taken into custody.

 The incident occurred near 135th and Redwood Streets around 7 p.m.
 July 4.
 A family sitting outside a house was approached by a few people who shot Roman candles at them.
 A fight ensued, Sarpy County Sheriff Jeff Davis said, and two people were injured.